 Your Ecommerce Replatform Strategy

-First, issue an an RFP (request for proposal)
+1. Get ready to issue an RFP (request for proposal).

 A proper Request for Proposal (RFP) process will help dramatically reduce your frustrations or concerns as you determine which SaaS provider is right for your growing business.